Beginner

 Instead of your spending power moving with the market, you’re usually spending from a stablecoin-backed balance that converts to local fiat at the moment of payment.

 From your side, it’s simple.
-You fund your card, you pay like normal, conversion happens quietly, the store gets paid in fiat, and you move on with your life.
+You deposit funds to secure your credit line, you pay like normal, conversion happens quietly, the store gets paid in fiat, and you move on with your life.
 No new habits required.

 You can use a Solana card in the same places you use a normal one.
 In stores, you tap, insert, or swipe.
 Online, if a site accepts standard card details, it usually accepts your Solana card too.
 ATMs can work as well, though fees tend to add up, so they’re better used occasionally.